 The Invention of Shotgun Chokes

+Before we go any further, let’s investigate the history of shotgun chokes.
 Although we can not pinpoint the full story, it is believed that the shotgun choke was invented in Rhode Island in the early- to mid-19th century by a gunsmith, Jeremiah Smith.
 On July 14, 1868, an inventor from Boston created the first patented “detachable muzzles for shotguns.”
 These chokes would be screwed on the outside of the barrel and were not fixed.
 There is some reference to books predating these inventions in Spain; however, little credit has been given toward that history.

 On the larger stage, it took the famous W. W. Greener in England to perfect shotgun chokes.
 Early American versions were inconsistent and patterned poorly.
 William Greener subjected the theory to many experiments and eventually created the first method that could be consistently repeated.
 These methods were fixed chokes, meaning it was a permanent part of the barrel design.
 He is often credited as the inventor of the first shotgun chokes that actually worked.